e271828e/Flight.jl/docs/notes/design/framework_spec.md

 struct Combined{T<:Tuple}  nodes::T  end                   #combine(ns...): collects; order = diagnostics only
 ```

-Every node is isbits except the interned literal prefixes, so **rebuilding
+Every node is isbits except the prefix strings, so **rebuilding the tree per
-the tree per trim iteration is stack-only construction** — the zero-alloc
+trim iteration costs a few small boxes, one per `at` node, and nothing else**
+— no path arithmetic, no validation, no copy of the payloads.
+That is under a
+kilobyte per evaluation, invisible against the sweep it feeds.
+The zero-alloc
-property of today's `assign!` loop, preserved structurally.
+property of today's `assign!` loop lives in the [register](#g-register) that *applies* the
+tree ([§14.4][s14-4]), not in its construction.

 `fragment`'s payloads speak only about the component at the authoring point;
 addressing children is exclusively `at`'s job (one way to say everything).
 An